Administration of Justice Studies (AJS)

 Covers philosophy of legal sanctions and historical development from the common law to modern American criminal law, classifications of crimes, elements of and parties to crimes, general definition of crimes, common defenses utilized.
 Includes specific offenses and the essential elements of each offense.
 Prerequisites: None.

 Focus on changing the distribution of crime opportunities rather than offender motivation.
-Topics include application of situational crime prevention strategies, problem-oriented crime control approaches, hot spots policing, defensible space, and crime prevention through defensible space.
+Topics include application of situational crime prevention strategies, problem-oriented crime control approaches, hot spots policing, and crime prevention through environmental design.
 Prerequisites: None.

 Introduces and explores ethical issues and the justice system.
 Focuses on ethics and the law, the police, courts and corrections.
 Reviews ethical theory, concepts and practices as they relate to administration of justice.
 Explores issues of how media/social media shape ethics.
 Encourages critical thinking and value decision making in criminal justice system situations.
 Prerequisites: None.